acend/kubernetes-basics-training/content/en/docs/helm/simplechart.md

 helm create mychart
 ```

 You will now find a `mychart` directory with the newly created chart.
-It already is a valid and fully functional chart which deploys a nginx instance.
+It already is a valid and fully functional chart which deploys an nginx instance.
 Have a look at the generated files and their content.
 For an explanation of the files, visit the [Helm Developer Documentation](https://docs.helm.sh/developing_charts/#the-chart-file-structure).
 In a later section you'll find all the information about Helm templates.

 {{% onlyWhen mobi %}}
 Because you cannot pull the `nginx` container image on your cluster, you have to use the `REGISTRY-URL/puzzle/k8s/kurs/nginx` container image.
 Change your `mychart/values.yaml` to match the following: